pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 [0.2, 0.7, 0.0, 1.0]
 ```

-Each element must be between 0 and 1.
+Each element must be between 0 and 1

-Box represents a **continuous space**, not discrete choices.
+Box represents a **continuous space**, not discrete choices

 Typical examples: